TheWorldAvatar/kgvalidator/README.md

 ---
 ## How to run the TWA KG Validator
 ### 1. **Build the project using Maven:**
+Assuming that you already have Maven and JDK 11 installed on your computer.
 Run the following maven command to build the code and generate a JAR file:
 ```bash
 mvn clean install -DskipTests
 ```